Labiaplasty in London

 In the first week after the procedure, the patient may experience some itching, burning, and discomfort in the area.
 This is normal and can be managed with over-the-counter pain medication or prescription pain medication.

-As the swelling and discomfort begin to subside, the patient may begin to feel more comfortable.
-Most women are able to return to work and other normal activities within a few days, although they should avoid strenuous activity and sexual intercourse for several weeks after the procedure.
+As the swelling and discomfort begin to subside, the patient may start to feel more comfortable.
+Most women can return to work and other normal activities within a few days, although they should avoid strenuous activity and sexual intercourse for several weeks after the procedure.

 It’s important to follow the surgeon’s postoperative instructions carefully to ensure a smooth recovery and optimal results.
 This may include avoiding certain medications, taking antibiotics to prevent infection, and wearing a special dressing or support garment to protect the area.

-Dr Dimitriadi has many years of experience performing cosmetic gynaecology procedures, including labiaplasty and labia reduction.
-She regularly attends conferences overseas to learn about the best and safest ways of performing cosmetic gynaecology procedures.
-The labiaplasty surgery performed today is very different to that performed even 20 years ago, which is why it is so important for Dr Dimitriadi to keep abreast of changes in the field.
-Despite everything being done to make sure procedures run smoothly, there is always a small chance of complications occurring.
+Our surgeons have extensive experience performing cosmetic gynaecology procedures, including labiaplasty and labia reduction.
+They regularly attend conferences overseas to learn about the best and safest ways of performing these procedures.
+The labiaplasty surgery performed today is significantly different from that performed even 20 years ago, which is why our surgeons must stay up-to-date with changes in the field.
+Despite all efforts to ensure procedures run smoothly, there is always a small chance of complications arising.

-Patients should always start by making sure they choose a skilled surgeon such as Dr Dimitriadi to get the results that fit with their treatment goals.
-It is also very important to comply with all the postoperative aftercare instructions and restrictions on activity, which are vital to ensure speedy healing.
-During your consultation with Dr Dimitriadi, the potential risks and complications that can occur with labiaplasty will be discussed.
-The following are some but not all potential risks associated with labia reduction surgery.
-Most patients who have labiaplasty surgery never experience these risks as they are quite rare.
+Patients should always start by ensuring they choose a skilled surgeon to achieve the results that align with their treatment goals.
+It is also essential to comply with all postoperative aftercare instructions and activity restrictions, which are vital to ensure speedy healing.
+During your consultation, the potential risks and complications associated with labiaplasty will be discussed.
+The following are some, but not all, potential risks associated with labia reduction surgery.
+Most patients who have labiaplasty surgery never experience these risks, as they are quite rare.

 Some of the common risks and complications associated with labiaplasty include:

-- Unsatisfactory results: In some cases, the results of labiaplasty may not meet the patient’s expectations, and additional surgical intervention may be required to correct the problem.
+In some cases, the results of labiaplasty may not meet the patient’s expectations, and further surgical intervention may be necessary to correct the issue.

 RELATED: What is a revision labiaplasty?

-There are several factors that will determine the overall cost of your labiaplasty procedure, and the final quotation will be given after your face-to-face consultation with Dr Dimitriadi.
-Dr Dimitriadi can advise you on what the procedure involves and what can be achieved.
-Many women who have successfully undergone Labiaplasty surgery with us have often remarked that they thought this procedure would be well out of their price range.
-Still, thanks to the financing options we offer, the procedure has become both achievable and affordable.
+Several factors will determine the overall cost of your labiaplasty procedure, and the final quotation will be given after your face-to-face consultation.
+Our specialists can advise you on what the procedure involves and what can be achieved.
+Many women who have successfully undergone labiaplasty surgery with us have often remarked that they thought this procedure would be well out of their price range.
+Still, thanks to our financing options, the procedure has become achievable and affordable.

 RELATED: How much does a labiaplasty cost?